By Benjamin Taimoorazy, MD FAHS - Nov 6, 2023

 After 90 days, the reported decrease in headache attacks was 74% in (Arm 1) as opposed to 42% in (Arm 2) of the study which was statistically significant.

 Results: Recent evidence supports that migraine is a nutritional deficiency syndrome of the brain and causes a sterile neuroinflammatory reaction in the trigemino-vascular complex.
-It has been demonstrated that more than 90% of patients suffering from high frequency migraine headaches have significantly deficient levels of ALA in their blood stream.
-MiGuard has a unique proprietary formulation to include ALA in conjunction with the other ingredients and provides the brain with anti-inflammatory, anti-Glutaminergic, anti-CGRP, anti-oxidant and neurostabizing properties.
+It has been demonstrated that more than 90% of patients suffering from high frequency migraine headaches have significantly deficient levels of ALA in their bloodstream.
+MiGuard has a unique proprietary formulation to include ALA in conjunction with the other essential ingredients and provides the brain with anti-inflammatory, anti-Glutaminergic, anti-CGRP, anti-oxidant and neurostabizing properties.
 MiGuard provides the most physiologic and synergistic nutritional support for healthy brain function.
-Due to safety concerns Butterbur was not included in the formulation of MiGuard.
+Due to safety concerns (potential hepatotoxicity) Butterbur was not included in the formulation of MiGuard.

-Conclusion: Based on this retrospective study, MiGuard seems to be safe and highly effective in decreasing frequency of migraine headaches with or without aura.
+Conclusion: Based on this retrospective study, MiGuard seems to be safe and highly effective in decreasing the frequency of migraine headaches with or without aura.

 Benjamin Taimoorazy, MD FAHS